Why do some narcissist’s always seem to return to an ex?

 While ever you and any of the ex’s allow them to do so the narcissist will continue.

 It’s hard at times, especially when ego and pride get in the way.
-Also, the trauma bond and the narcissist fills all your human needs in a negative way.
+Also, the trauma bond and the narcissist negatively fills all your human needs.
 But sometimes you have to think, enough is enough, rise above, let the ex have them, and go and live a dame good life for yourself and your children.
 Start no contact, or grey rock to break the trauma bond.
 Then fill your human needs up in positive ways.

 Contribution, Focus on you and your children if you have them, join support groups and help others.